89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Curiosity-driven

-As humans, our brains are hardwired to notice incompletions, unexpected gaps and missing information.
-It’s a natural way to pique your prospect’s attention and curiosity.
+Our brains naturally notice when things are incomplete, unexpected, or missing information.
+A natural way to pique your prospect’s attention and curiosity.

 For example: Congratulations, [Prospect first name]!